icebob/moleculer-java-site/src/runner.md

 ## Moleculer Runner

-Moleculer Runner is a helper Object that helps you running Moleculer projects.
+Moleculer Runner is a helper object that helps you running Moleculer projects.